pagkly/Zed/Investopedia3/Leveraged Loan.md

 ## How Do Businesses Use a Leveraged Loan?

-Companies typically use a leveraged loan to finance [mergers and acquisitions](https://www.investopedia.com/terms/m/mergersandacquisitions.asp) (M&A), recapitalize the balance sheet, refinance debt, or for general corporate purposes.
-M&A could take the form of a [leveraged buyout](https://www.investopedia.com/terms/l/leveragedbuyout.asp) (LBO).
+Companies typically use a leveraged loan to finance [[mergers and acquisitions]](https://www.investopedia.com/terms/m/mergersandacquisitions.asp) (M&A), recapitalize the balance sheet, refinance debt, or for general corporate purposes.
+M&A could take the form of a [[leveraged buyout]](https://www.investopedia.com/terms/l/leveragedbuyout.asp) (LBO).
 An LBO occurs when a company or private equity company purchases a public entity and takes it private.
 Typically, debt is used to finance a portion of the purchase price.
 A recapitalization of the balance sheet occurs when a company uses the capital markets to change the composition of its capital structure.
-A typical transaction issues debt to buy back stock or pay a [dividend](https://www.investopedia.com/terms/d/dividend.asp), which are cash rewards paid to shareholders.
+A typical transaction issues debt to buy back stock or pay a [[dividend]](https://www.investopedia.com/terms/d/dividend.asp), which are cash rewards paid to shareholders.

 Leveraged loans allow companies or individuals that already have high debt or poor credit history to borrow cash, though at higher interest rates than usual.